GoldenSheep402/bt-bencode/README.md

 # bt-bencode
-try to encode torrent
+try to dencode torrent

-decode is not achieve now
+encode is not achieve now

 there are still many things to finish